This blog may contain affiliate links. Read our disclosure policy for more info.

 Pyramid Lake – Another stunning lake within Jasper National Park in Pyramid Lake.
 You’ve probably seen this lake plastered all over Instagram with its mirror-like reflections and coned-shaped Pyramid Mountain in the background.
 Here, you can walk out to Pyramid Island along a beautiful boardwalk, hang out at the beach, stay at Pyramid Lake Resort, or rent a canoe/kayak.

 Downtown – Jasper’s downtown area is really cute.
 The main street called Connaught Drive runs parallel with the train tracks and makes for a fun place to explore.
-Grab some ice cream, do a little shopping, stop in for a beer at Jasper Brewing Co, or grab a bite to eat at the Jasper Pizza Place or The Spice Joint (their crab grilled cheese sandwich is to die for!)
+Grab some ice cream, do a little shopping, stop in for a beer at Jasper Brewing Co, or grab a bite to eat at one of the best restaurants in Jasper.
+Try the Jasper Pizza Place or The Spice Joint, their crab grilled cheese sandwich is to die for!

 Miette Hot Springs – If you like hot springs then you can’t miss Miette.
 Located just outside of Jasper town in Jasper National Park, Miette Hot Springs offers mountain views for only a few dollars per person as an entrance fee.
-(Please note, the hot springs are closed for the remainder of 2021.)
+It’s important to note that Miette is usually only open from May-September, so it is only available for those visiting Jasper in summer, spring, or early fall.

 Ride the Jasper Skytram – In the summer months, this is easily the best way to enjoy a panoramic view of Jasper National Park without having to go on a long hike.
 In a large tram, you will be transported up Whistler Mountain with about 20 other people at the speed of 6 meters per second.
 Once at the top, you can do a 1.4-kilometer-long hike to reach the summit.
 Be sure to book the tram well in advance to secure your spot.